Frequently Asked Questions (FAQ)

 of engineering wages as well as paying an additional year of tuition.

 - Since teaching and mentoring are the primary focus at Calvin, professors teach all classes and labs.
-Calvin's engineering program includes 15 full-time professors, six part-time professors and four staff members.
+Calvin's engineering program includes 15 regular professors, several part-time instructors and four staff members.
 There are no TAs; however, students have the opportunity to work with professors as graders and lab assistants.

 - Calvin has both domestic and international internship programs.
 Approximately

-90% of our students have had at least one internship before graduation.
+90% of our students have had at least one summer internship before graduation.